elizabethmcd/EBPR-MAGs/README.md

 ### Map Metagenomic Reads to all Bins

 Now we will map all the metagenomic reads to the extracted bins to make sure we have a representative set of the whole community and each time point since most of these bins weren't extracted from a coassembly binning strategy.
 Since CHTC only has 2/3 servers that can pull from Gluster AND have enough disk space (~500GB) to perform mapping by timepoint, every meta to reference mapping comparison will have to be split up into individual jobs.
 To set this up, we will run the `makeMappingCombos.py` script on a list of references and metagenomes like when mapping the metagenomes to the assemblies.
 This will also make the file output name much easier since the script does that as well. **Make sure you have enough disk/directory quota space on Gluster when transferring files back**.
-For example, 50 bins with 10 metagenomic time points is 500 jobs/tarballed directories to move back to Gluster with the coverage stats and sorted/indexed BAM file for that time point mapped to the specific bin.
+For example, 50 bins with 10 metagenomic time points is 500 jobs/tarballed directories to move back to Gluster with the coverage stats and sorted/indexed BAM files for that time point mapped to the specific bin.

 From the directories in which the bins and QCed metagenomes reside: